Shuttle hurdle relay: History

+In May 1917, at the first annual girls' interscholastic meet on Tech Field in Pennsylvania, a "Hurdle relay" was competed, with Allegheny first, Peabody second, and Latimer third.
+No hurdle details were provided.

-1926 the SHR was added to the Penn Relays events at the suggestion Lord Burghley (UK's Olympic hurdler).
+In 1926, the SHR was added to the Penn Relays events at the suggestion of David Burghley, the British champion of the 400 meter hurdles at the 1928 Olympic Games.

 In April 1938, Oklahoma State set a (then) Kansas Relays meet record in 1:01.6.

-March 1953 in California, the SHR was included at the Orange Show Relay and the four-way spike meet (four colleges).
+In March 1953, in California, the SHR was included at the Orange Show Relay and the four-way spike meet (four colleges).

-1973 a West German team placed 3rd at the Mt Sac Relays in 59.1.
+In 1973, a West German team placed 3rd at the Mt Sac Relays in 59.1.

 Masters Track and Field have included the SHR as a standard event at the USATF Masters Outdoor Championships.
 The competition is eligible for Masters American Records and medals.
 The oldest athlete that has competed in a SHR is George Roudebush (age 93) when he competed in a 2018 M80 plus SHR race.

 The oldest female athletes that have competed in a SHR are Tami Graf (age 85) at the 2021 and Flo Meiler (age 88) at the 2022 USATF Masters Outdoor Championships.

-The "high hurdles" are also referred to "sprint hurdles" to separate them from the "long hurdles."